 - It is easier for SMEs to get approved by short-term finance lenders;

-It is also important to note that short-term business loans tend to have higher interest rates than medium and long-term loans, so its important to ensure the chosen lender gives the best deal possible.
+It is also important to note that short-term business loans tend to have higher interest rates than medium and long-term loans, so it is important to ensure the chosen lender gets you the best deal possible.

 Short-term Business Finance For All Purposes

-Startups can benefit from short-term business loans by using them to fund set up costs and operations in their early stages.
-Consider short-term financing to cover the following costs:
+Businesses of all sizes and from all industries can make use of short term finance.
+Startups that have been trading for at least 6 months can benefit from short-term business loans by using them to fund set up costs and operations in their early stages.

 - Incorporation fees